Krzysztof Rusinek

-Krzysztof Rusinek (born 31 July 1981) is a Polish footballer who plays as a forward for regional league club Tylko Lechia Gdańsk.
+Krzysztof Rusinek (born 31 July 1981) is a Polish football manager and former professional player who played as a forward.
+He is currently the caretaker manager of regional league club Tylko Lechia Gdańsk.

 During his playing career, he was never prolific, scoring roughly only once every six games, however he continued to feature for many teams in the second and third Polish divisions.
 Despite never managing to play in the Ekstraklasa, Poland's top footballing division, he spent many seasons in the I liga, playing a total of 127 appearances and scoring 11 goals in the second tier.
 He notably played in the I liga with Lechia-Polonia Gdańsk, Arka Gdynia, Lechia Gdańsk, Śląsk Wrocław, GKS Jastrzębie, and Flota Świnoujście.